Audition Repertoire Requirements

-Bachelor of Music in Performance candidates: Students intending to major in the Music Performance program must perform an audition on their principal instrument as outlined below.
+Bachelor of Music in Performance, Bachelor of Arts in Music, and Minor in Music candidates: Candidates must perform an audition on their principal instrument as outlined below.

 One etude of Popper, Piatti, Duport, or equivalent work; two movements from a Bach suite; and one movement of a standard concerto.